 Wind-up Olaf Walking Toys – these little toys are perfect for Frozen fans and would be cute on an Alaska cruise too.

 Personalized Labels + Bag Tag – if you have at least 6 kids in your Fish Extender group, order a birthday party favor pack of labels.

 Puzzles – these are always fun and you can find an assortment of sizes (24-100 piece) at the Dollar Tree.
 They even have smaller ones in cute little tins.
 These are great for gifting.

 Disney Themed Soft Book – we gifted one of these books to a baby on our first cruise.
 My daughter had one when she was little and loved flipping the crinkly pages and chewing on it so I figured it would be a be big hit with other babies.

-Sippy Cups – refillable cups are always a plus.
-Add a decal for quick and fun personalization.
+Sippy Cups – refillable cups and tumblers are always a plus.
+Choose a Disney design or add a decal for easy personalization.

 Bib – kids spill repeatedly and an extra bib or two is sure to be a treasured gift on a cruise!
 Allows the parents another meal before having to head to the laundry room on ship.

 Table Mats – these are great for eating out and when dining at the tables on the pool deck.
 Adhere to table for a clean eating surface for a toddler.
 Peel away and toss when the meal is over.

 Baby Ribbon Blanket – use a Disney print fabric to create a fun gift for the youngest cruisers in your group.